Growing Through Difficult Times

 No one wants to experience trauma, yet despite our best efforts to avoid it, trauma can still find us and impart devastating effects, some of which we may never recover from.
 Still, like these parents who have experienced the unthinkable, we can come out on the other side as better people.
 PTG gives us hope that this is possible.

-Focused on the social aspect of the event, I hadn’t readied myself for the emotional labyrinth that my mind was suddenly navigating that Saturday night.
+Focused on the social aspect of the event, I hadn’t readied myself for the emotional labyrinth that my mind was suddenly navigating while listening to speakers that Saturday night.
 The smiles and nodding happened, when my thoughts finally caught up with my emotions.
-For all of the agony and despair we might encounter throughout our lives, there’s often a silver lining in the clouds, if we’re willing to look hard enough.
+Even through the most trying times, we can grow and improve, if we’re receptive to the learning that challenges can provide.